-CNP Assurances has mapped all outsourced functions and activities and identified those that are qualified as "critical and important".
+All CNP Assurances group subsidiaries have mapped their outsourced functions and activities and identified those qualified as "critical and important".

-It outsources (to a varying extent depending on the entity) certain critical or important functions and activities, as defined in Solvency II, in the areas of:
+The Group outsources (to a varying extent depending on the entity) certain critical or important functions and activities, as defined in Solvency II, in the areas of:

-- Policy administration and customer relationship management.
+- ▶ Policy administration and customer relationship management.

 - Asset management.

-- Information systems management.
+- ▶ Information systems management.